fredrikaverpil/fredrikaverpil.github.io/mkdocs/blog/posts/2023-07-02-decouple-orm-from-data-model.md

 In the above commands, I called the repository directly, just to show what the output would be like, and how it returns the `UserEntity` object rather than the ORM object.

-But a more desirable pattern is to allow business logic to be supplied with the desired repository.
-Something like this:
+But a more desirable pattern is to allow injection of the desired repository into the business logic.
+Imagine having business logic like below:

 ```python
 def add_user(